- Professor Ailsa Henderson FRSE

 Current Teaching and Research Interests

-Professor Ailsa Henderson joined PIR in 2007 from the University of Toronto.
-She conducts research on political culture(s) and political behaviour in federal and multi-national states, and focuses in particular on variations in political culture at the sub-state level.
+Professor Ailsa Henderson conducts research on political culture(s) and political behaviour in federal and multi-national states, and focuses in particular on variations in political culture at the sub-state level.
 Her publications explore how national identity, federalism, devolution or institutional design can affect regional variations in political attitudes and behaviours.

 Professor Henderson teaches undergraduate and graduate courses in quantitative methods, research methods and research design, British/Scottish and comparative politics.

 Professor Henderson is a member of the Elections, Public Opinion and Parties research group, the Territorial Politics research group, the SPS-wide Quantitative Methods research group and Q-Step group.
-She serves on the Advisory Editorial Board of Regional and Federal Studies, as a consultant editor for the British Journal of Politics & International Relations, is an advisory board member for the Welsh Election Study and the Qualitative Election Study of Britain and as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy.
+She is a consultant editor for the British Journal of Politics & International Relations, and serves on the Advisory Editorial Boards of Regional and Federal Studies, and Parliamentary Affairs, on the advisory boards of the Welsh Election Study and the Qualitative Election Study of Britain as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy and a member of Official Statistics Section of the Royal Statistical Society.

 Edinburgh Research Explorer profile can be accessed here: